Yarnsh/SpookyColor/README.md

 stone_footstep.wav:
 Hiking Boot Footsteps on Stone by Fission9 -- https://freesound.org/s/521590/ -- License: Creative Commons 0 (This file was modified from it's original form)

+mummy.glb:
+"Miniature Mummy" (https://skfb.ly/oOux7) by JPDV is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
+(This file was modified from it's original form)